 Congratulations to the following students who have turned in their first book list this week—10 books.
 BETHANY and JOY have been added to the list of readers, and to our chart.
 WELL DONE!
 We also have some friends who have turned in their second list.
 I know that this program helps children develop a love for reading, and helps them with some beginning reading skills.
 I’d like to see at least one book read per day.
 We now have 6 glittery stars on our Chart for Books Read.

 The Apple Book is one way that we’re getting better acquainted with each other, and for YOU to see their classmates.
 It is making its way through the classroom.
 If it hasn’t come to your home yet, it’s coming.
+Don’t forget to add it to your Books Read to Me list.

 Next week we’ll do some activities with the letter “B”.
 To “celebrate” the completion of “B” week, I’m asking each child to bring in a stuffed bear, ON FRIDAY.
 If you don’t have one and there isn’t one to borrow, then another stuffed animal will do.
 We’ll be doing some graphing on size, color, those wearing clothes, those not, etc. so keep that in mind.
 It’ll be fun going to school with the bears—FRIDAY, please.